LCP Element

 After constantly being in and out of the squad, Ashwin was picked in the Indian squad for the 2011 World Cup.
 He played only two matches in the tournament and picked up 4 wickets as the Men in Blue won the World Cup for the second time.

-Impressive performance in the shorter format meant that Ashwin was always knocking on the doors of the selectors for a place in the Test squad.
-His chance came towards the end of 2011 in the home series against the Windies.
 Ashwin had a dream start to his Test career as he scalped 22 wickets in the three-match series, and scored his maiden Test ton in the third match of the series.
 For his all-round performance, Ashwin was declared the player of the series.

 The wily off-spinner was given an extended Test run and was adjudged the man of the series in the 2013 Border-Gavaskar series, which India won 4-0.
 He picked up 29 wickets and completely bamboozled the Aussies with his variation.
-In the process, he became the third Indian off-spinner to take 25-plus wickets in a series, after Harbhajan Singh (32) and Erapalli Prasanna (26).

 In the year 2013, Ashwin was the key to India’s success in the Champions Trophy.
-The spinner picked up 8 wickets in 4 matches, including 2 crucial wickets in the rail-curtailed final against hosts England.
+The spinner picked up 8 wickets in 4 matches, including 2 crucial wickets in the rain-curtailed final against hosts England.

-He continued his excellent start in Test cricket in the home series against West Indies.
+He continued his excellent start in Test cricket in the home series against the West Indies.
 Ashwin again showed his all-round abilities with his second ton against the Windies and stitched a record seventh-wicket partnership of 280, alongside Rohit Sharma.
 He finished the two-match series with 154 runs and also took 12 wickets.

 Later that year, India toured South Africa, and Ashwin struggled with his bowling.
 He picked up only 1 wicket in the three-match ODI series and took just a solitary wicket in the first Test at Johannesburg.